KPackratt2k/S-ENC-YUV/README.md

 Reinstall the bottom shield onto the SNES motherboard, and take care routing the wires from the Multi-Out board when doing so.

-Reinstall the RF modulator shield onto place, reinsert the screws that hold it in place, and apply electrical or kapton tape on the side above the RF modulator/jack panel.
+Reinstall the RF modulator shield onto place, reinsert the screws that hold it in place, and apply electrical or Kapton tape on the side above the RF modulator/jack panel.

-Apply kapton tape onto the back of the mod board, then apply the double-sided tape/adhesive pad onto the same side.
+Apply Kapton tape onto the back of the mod board, then apply the double-sided tape/adhesive pad onto the same side.

 Stick the mod board on top of the RF shield, as close to the side facing the jack panel as possible, with the output pads facing left and the input pads facing right.